Matthew 16:23 - To Peter: Get behind me, Satan?

 Matthew 16:23: "But the (One), having-turned, said (to) Peter, “Get behind Me, SATAN!
 You-are a cause-of-falling (to) Me, because you-are not thinking the (things of) God, but the (things of) humans”."

-Could this verse neither argue for the possibility of deliverance for believers, nor for its impossibility?
+Matthew 16:23 would neither argue for the possibility of deliverance for believers, nor for its impossibility:

 ↺ Click here to return to the Table of Contents.